All Episodes

 Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcasts, or wherever you listen.

-He has now introduced a brand new bill uh called the Free Speech Protection Act, and it deals with restrictions from any government official collaborating with social media companies to censor or suppress constitutionally protected speech.
+He has now introduced a brand new bill called the Free Speech Protection Act, and it deals with restrictions from any government official collaborating with social media companies to censor or suppress constitutionally protected speech.

-Uh if you believe in free speech, do you have to accept that that's kind of speech is going to be part of an open forum like that, or can you have standards?
+If you believe in free speech, do you have to accept that that kind of speech is going to be part of an open forum like that?

-The good news is that type of speech is so unpopular, that type of bigotry and bias is so uh frowned upon that no company out there allows that kind of uh speech to occur.
+That type of bigotry and bias is so frowned upon that no company out there allows that kind of speech to occur.

 I mean, well, maybe some do, but I would say most companies do have rules.

-Are there some oddball parts of the internet where you can go and get involved with uh racist comment?
+Are there some oddball parts of the internet where you can go and get involved with racist comment?

-Sure you can, but what you probably find is those are rare as opposed to most of the mainstream locations that you go to actually don't want that.
+But what you probably find is those are rare as opposed to most of the mainstream locations that you go to actually don't want that.

-And then most people, like you said, you don't want to be associated with the owner, but I even as a user, I'm careful as a political figure of which ones I join.
+And then most people, like you said, you don't want to be associated with the owner.

-There's a lot of different sites, and sometimes I choose choose not to be on a side, even though I support speech of all kinds, even the ability to say bad things, I don't want my name associated with that website if they've got bad things on it.
+And sometimes I choose not to be on a site, even though I support speech of all kinds, even the ability to say bad things.

-So these choices are made, but the good news is we now live in a world where it's incredibly unpopular and goes against all market principles to be a racist.
+But the good news is we now live in a world where it's incredibly unpopular and goes against all market principles to be a racist.

-Uh yeah I love Dave Chappelle.
+I love Dave Chappelle.

 I love Chris Rock.

-I think these guys are funny and and people get so offended by them and and the reality is nobody's forcing you to go see their show or watch their special on Netflix.
+And the reality is nobody's forcing you to go see their show or watch their special on Netflix.

-You choose to watch it and you you have to have a certain attitude and understanding that any good comedian is going to be irreverent, iconoclastic and bombastic and say things that are totally inappropriate just for kicks and giggles and if he can't handle it or don't like it, don't go.
+And you have to have a certain attitude and understanding that any good comedian is going to be irreverent, iconoclastic, and bombastic and say things that are totally inappropriate just for kicks and giggles.

-It can be about their their race, their religion, their height, their uh where they went to school, whether from the south, whether from the north, whether they're from a certain country it is about generalizations and it is about making fun of people but you know if we disallow making fun of people, if we disallow humor, you know it it becomes kind of a rotten world but that's just the slippery slope to disallowing opinions on a variety of other things.
+It can be about their race, their religion, their height, where they went to school, whether from the south, whether from the north, whether they're from a certain country.

-And I tell people all the time this began with climate change.
+And I tell people all the time, this began with climate change.

 The predicate for what they did under COVID was climate change.